Before you build a new church website

 6) What should your website do?
 Seems like an obvious question.
 A website should tell stories and share information, right?
 Yes.
 But.
 Consider that a good website is a way to facilitate a dynamic two-way conversation, not simply broadcast information.
 Consider other interactive functions.
 Is your website a platform where users can respond, register, or conduct a transaction?
 Can users request prayer?
 Can they engage in conversation about scripture or other readings?
 Can they respond to a sermon?
 Can they volunteer for an outreach project?
 Can they register their child for Sunday school?
 Can they purchase concert tickets, make a donation, buy Easter flowers, or pre-order their Lenten fish-fry dinner?

 9) The human touch.
 Digital ministry is ultimately incarnational.
 Behind the digital curtain are real people - those who will use your website and social media platforms, and those who will maintain them.
 Who are they?
 What is their capability for storytelling, for writing, for photography?
 What information do they need?
 What is their problem-solving ability?
 What is their technical ability, their ability to process and organize information, and their sense of design?
 How will they access your website and social media platforms, i.e., what devices do they use?
 How much time, interest, and ability do they have to devote to digital ministry?
+What are the workflows in your organization and how does the communications process currently work?

 - Lisa Brown, Director of Digital Ministry